 1. INTRODUCTION

 The intensification of livestock production systems in tropical regions has significantly increased the demand for efficient strategies for pasture nutritional management, particularly in environments characterized by soils with low natural fertility (Wang; Liu, 2020).
-In this context, Quartzarenic Neosols, widely distributed in tropical regions, stand out for their low nutrient retention capacity, reduced organic matter content, and high susceptibility to leaching, which limits the productive performance of forage crops (Kane et al., 2021; Voltr et al., 2021).
+In this context, Quartzarenic Neosols (composed mainly of sand, with very low levels of silt and clay) widely distributed in tropical regions, stand out for their low nutrient retention capacity, reduced organic matter content, and high susceptibility to leaching, which limits the productive performance of forage crops (Kane et al., 2021; Voltr et al., 2021).

 Among essential nutrients, nitrogen (N) is recognized as the primary element responsible for increasing overall plant productivity, acting directly on protein synthesis, vegetative growth, and leaf expansion (Gonçalves et al., 2022; Zayed et al., 2023).
 However, the efficiency of N utilization by plants depends not only on its availability in the soil but also on the adequate presence of other nutrients, especially sulfur (S), which plays a fundamental role in the formation of sulfur-containing amino acids, enzymes, and structural compounds involved in plant metabolism (Noji; Saito, 2003; Rahman et al., 2025).